 The other nice thing is when you’re in that headspace, it’s easy to knock out three or four more emails as opposed to just the one.
 We built our AXIS email copy software just for this, so basically, you can go and populate all of two minutes.
 You can populate a week’s worth of email in like two or three minutes and then that’s that.
 Batching writing, I mean, I’ve just always done it that way.

 The same with lead magnets and sales videos and webinars.
 It’s easier just to knock everything from a client out in four hours than it is to try to revisit it over and over and over again because you have that whole mental switching.
 It takes like 14 minutes or 16 minutes to move from one task to another mentally.

 You always want to make sure to do include bonding emails, too.
 Not every email should be a pitch.
 You want to include content emails, blog posts, live streams, videos.
-You want to include things that people are going to resonate with and things that people are going to get value from that isn't a pitch.
+Also, you want to include things that people are going to resonate with.
+Things that people are going to get value from that aren’t a pitch.
 You can always have a pitch in your stuff.
-We can say, "If you want to schedule an action plan call, go to doneforyou.com/start."
-Nice, easy, simple, but it's not the point of it.
-The point of it is to just give content and help educate and help give some a has and go from there, you know what I mean?
+We can say, “If you want to schedule an action plan call, go to doneforyou.com/start.”.
+Nice, easy, simple, but it’s not the point of it.
+The point of it is to just give content and help educate.
+Help give some a has and go from there, you know what I mean?

 That’s the point of all of it.
 That should be the point of your email.
 You always want to include something clickable and actionable.
 Even if you don’t have content, like you’re not creating content daily on demand like this, you can always link to an old blog post.